1772 – Scotchtown Plantation, Virginia.

 “Patrick,” he yawns loudly.

-"Nehemiah, it is past the hour of eight o' clock," he calls.
-"We will continue tomorrow at precisely six in the afternoon."
+"Nehemiah, it is past the hour of eight o' clock," he calls anxiously.
+"We will continue at precisely six in the afternoon."

 I whirl around.
-Mister Henry is watching me over his left shoulder.
+Mister Henry is watching me intently over his left shoulder.
 I obey and quickly catch up with him.
-We walk side-by-side, and then make a right-hand turn, which leads to the bedrooms.
+We walk side-by-side, and then make a right-hand turn, leading to the bedrooms.
 Mister Henry walks to his quarters first, yawning loudly, and I follow his slow pace from behind.

 In the hallway, he pinches the nape of my neck gently with a thumb and forefinger.
 "May the Almighty protect, and watch over a member of my family."

 I lower my head sheepishly.
-Vibrations of footsteps echo.
-I glance up.
-Mister Henry trudges slowly in the direction of his bedroom where he, sadly, shares a space by his lonesome.
+Creaking of floorboards make me look up.
+Mister Henry shuffles in the direction of his room where he, sadly, shares a space with no one.

-I find Miss Sarah on her back in bed.
-She starts to mewl incoherently, and saliva dribbles down her chin; she tries to voice incomprehensible words sputtering in confusion.
-Perhaps what I had heard was her thin mewl of frustration, which issues from her again.
-There are a few wool blankets already wrapped around her like a cocoon.
-It makes me unhappy to see Miss Sarah in confinement, and in restraints.
-A strait-dress cannot be at all delightfully comfortable, but it is very necessary.
-Still, she was not shivering.
-I decide after a few moments to sleep in the cellar with Mister Henry’s wife.
-He will likely be agitated in the morning, but he said I was akin to a surrogate family member.
 Next to Miss Sarah’s bed, there was a chair where Mister Henry watches over her.
-I nudge it far enough with a toe so I may have more space, but I also judge carefully an approximant width where I will be excluded if Miss Sarah should decide to spring on me like a rabid, viscous animal.
-With a decision in mind, I create a place on the dirt floor, folding my couple of blankets in half.
+I nudge it far enough with a toe so I may have more space, judging carefully an approximant width where I will be excluded if Miss Sarah should decide to spring on me like a rabid, viscous animal.
+After all, she was allowed enough length of her restraints for lumbering about, exploring, if she wanted.
+With a decision in mind, I carefully create a place on the dirt floor, folding my couple of blankets in half while balancing the chamberstick in the other hand.
 I did not have a third for a top layer but fortunately, warmth aplenty was in the ambient air.

 I shall keep his secret.
-It would be a blot to my mentor’s good name if colleagues of his discovered his missus is in concealment, restrained, but in the most comfort Mister Henry and Miss Sarah’s loved ones try to provide.
+It would be a blot to my mentor’s good name if colleagues of his discovered his missus is in concealment, in the most comfort Mister Henry and Miss Sarah’s loved ones try to provide.
 I imagine he would be especially mortified.
-I see her now muttering on about a message she deems important.
-Finally, my eyes were too heavy to keep open.
-I sleep right through the night until I jump in the early morning.

 Yawning deeply again, I rub the sleepiness out of my eyes.
 “I wanted to make sure she had enough warmth, sir.”

-“It is, Patrick, not sir,” he groans.
+“It is, Patrick, not sir,” he grumbles.
 “You may call me Patrick in my home but in the public eye, it is Mister Henry, but never a sir.”

 “Let us go upstairs and fix breakfast before the children wake.”